github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 ### Triggering merge group checks with {% data variables.product.prodname_actions %}

-You **must** use the `merge_group` event to trigger your {% data variables.product.prodname_actions %}  workflow when a pull request is added to a merge queue.
+You can use the `push` or `merge_group` event to trigger your {% data variables.product.prodname_actions %}  workflow when a pull request is added to a merge queue.
+If you have both `push` and `merge_group` listed, the `merge_group` run will be automatically canceled in favor of the `push` run.

 {% note %}

-**Note:** If your repository uses {% data variables.product.prodname_actions %} to perform required checks on pull requests in your repository, you need to update the workflows to include the `merge_group` event as an additional trigger.
+**Note:** If your repository uses {% data variables.product.prodname_actions %} to perform required checks on pull requests in your repository based on the `pull_request` event, you need to update the workflows to include the `merge_group` event as an additional trigger.
 Otherwise, status checks will not be triggered when you add a pull request to a merge queue.
 The merge will fail as the required status check will not be reported.
-The `merge_group` event is separate from the `pull_request` and `push` events.
+The `merge_group` event is separate from the `pull_request` event.

 {% endnote %}